- What is the ADX

 Combining ADX with Other Indicators

 ADX has some weaknesses that make it unsuitable to be used as a standalone indicator.
 To start with, it is based on moving averages, which means that it is largely a lagging indicator that reacts slower to price changes in the market.
 ADX is also practically inefficient when trading less volatile or ranging markets.
 Furthermore, ADX crossovers can happen frequently and deliver choppy signals to traders.
+The idea is to combine the ADX with a complementary indicator that will provide a comprehensive analysis of an asset’s price.
+It is important to ensure that you do not combine the wrong indicators, which can lead to indicator redundancy and overemphasising information.

 Here are some of the best indicator combinations with ADX that will deliver higher probability trading signals: